Avvinashjha/Docs/redis/README.md

 ## Limitations of Redis
 - Memory Contraints
-    - Redis store datain memory, it's capacity is limited by RAM
+    - Redis store data in memory, it's capacity is limited by RAM
     - Redis cluster can help to mitigate this Limitation

 - Persitance Overhead